 - Using tobacco

 Even though receding gum tissue won’t grow back, there are options to treat gum recession.
-However, as you visit Dr. Sahakyan at Smile Makeover of LA he can measure the extent of your receded gums, to decide a treatment plan for you.
+However, as you visit Dr. Sahakyan at Smile Makeover of LA he can measure the extent of your receded gums, to decide on a treatment plan for you.
 To start this evaluation, book an appointment with your dentist without any further delay.
-If the dentist notes that bacteria have built up in the small cavities where the gums have receded, he may start on with your treatment with a deep cleaning, to take away these bacteria and slow the growth of further bacteria.
+If the dentist notes that bacteria have built up in the small cavities where the gums have receded, he may start with your treatment with a deep cleaning, to take away these bacteria and slow the growth of further bacteria.